gl-inet/docs4.x/docs/tutorials/tailscale.md

 The Tailscale feature in GL.iNet router allow the router to join the Tailscale and you can remote access it.

+**Note**: Because Tailscale is based on WireGuard, it is not recommended to use the Tailscale feature with the OpenVPN Client or WireGuard Client at the same time, as there may be bugs.

 **Note**: This feature is currently in beta, and may have some bugs.

 ## Supported models